hhllbao93/ELM/README.md

 ```
    vim esmf-build-perlmutter.sh
 ```
-with the last line saying “make”
+With the last line saying “make”
 ```
    sh esmf-build-perlmutter.sh
 ```
-with the last line saying “make install”
+With the last line saying “make install”
 ```
    sh esmf-build-perlmutter.sh
 ```
-make ESMF accessible as a module
+Make ESMF accessible as a module
 Copy the  `esmf-perlmutter-modulefile` into a directory named `esmf`
 ```
    cp esmf-perlmutter-modulefile ./esmf